 This could become even more of a problem in the future, as discussed in our open step, Heatwaves, drought and wildfires, by the University of Bergen.

 They discuss how a study in Australia estimates that the number of dangerously hot days per year will rise from the current 4-6 days to 33-45 days by the year 2070.
 They also mention how extreme heat can prevent health, emergency, and social services from providing proper care.

 A side effect of droughts and extreme heat, alongside wildfires, is water scarcity.
 Certain regions will experience less precipitation than usual, and this can mean people and animals suffer from a lack of drinking water and a higher concentration of contaminants in water sources.

-Finally, we’ll discuss natural disasters.
-In our Storms and floods open step by the University of Bergen, they discuss how the number of weather-related natural disasters globally has more than tripled since the 1960s.
+In our Storms and floods open step, the University of Bergen discusses how the number of weather-related natural disasters globally has more than tripled since the 1960s.
 Each year, these events result in over 60,000 deaths.